JanVanRyswyck/awesome-talks/README.md

 #Awesome talks

 There are a lot of screencasts, recordings of user group gatherings and conference talks available online.
 I try to commit myself to watch at least two new talks every week, and I've been doing this for quite some time now.
 I'll be updating this list whenever I've watched another *awesome* talk that is worthy enough.
+Suggestions are always appreciated through a pull request.
 So without further ado ..

 (In no particular order)